helenaongithub/whatsapp-analysis/README.md

 ### Count Emojis Occurrences
 The script counts the number of times emojis were used in the chat.
 The result is displayed in a table.
+First the total number and then connected to the responsible authors.

 ### Count Messages per Author
 The script counts the number of messages each author has sent in the chat.
 The result is displayed in a table.

+### Count first Chat per Author
+Count the number of times each author was the first to send a message on a given day

 ### Generate Word Cloud